Luftare/Ecs/README.md

 # Ecs
  Ecs is a general purpose entity-component-system library written in JavaScript.
-Create entities and change their behaviour by adding or removing components from them.
-Create independent systems for highly specific tasks.
-Ecs encourages for reusability of components and systems accross projects for increased productivity.
+Create entities and change their behaviour by adding or removing components, create independent systems for highly specific tasks.
+Ecs encourages for the reusability of components and systems accross projects for increased productivity.
 ### Key features
  - integrated event system and custom events
  - prioritized system calls